News & Events / Hindi Diwas

 Hindi Diwas‘Namaste’ from the Brigade Schools!
 A word used frequently in Hindi, the official language of our nation.
 Citizens across India observe ‘Hindi Diwas’ to acknowledge its importance.
 This is a literary and cultural celebration of the adoption of the Hindi language, and the Devanagiri script into the Indian Constitution in 1950.
 The idea was proposed as far back as 1918 by the Father of the Nation, Mahatma Gandhiji and the efforts of many made it a reality on 14th September 1953, the birthday of Beohar Rajendra Simha who worked diligently towards its cause.

-A melodious rendition of the song ‘Ek Hind’.
-Ek Hindi written by a senior Brigade school teacher followed.
-6 students dressed in sarees from different states of India, espoused the differences yet commonalities in our country.
+A melodious rendition of the song ‘Ek Hind’, written by a senior Brigade school teacher was followed by 6 students dressed in sarees from different states of India, which espoused the differences yet beautifully highlighted the commonalities in our country.
 The lyrics aptly outlined the unifying effect of this beautiful language.
 The song carried a strong message that Hindi is for the masses, as well as the poetic masters fostering pride in the literature and respect for heritage.